 A spinal injury can be devastating, with lasting effects that are likely to change you and your family's lives forever.
 You will almost certainly require treatment and rehabilitation therapies so that you can adjust to living with your injury and attempt to regain as much independence as possible.

-The impact may not be limited to purely physical damage – there could be psychological consequences as well.
+The impact may not be limited to purely physical damage and there could be psychological consequences as well.
 The abrupt change brought upon you following spinal injury can cause a lot of emotional distress, and having to relearn or require assistance with simple everyday activities may create a lot of frustration and anger.
 It's for these reasons that depression and anxiety are very common in spinal injury victims.
 These upsetting side effects as well as other post-traumatic stress syndrome symptoms will be considered in your claim.

 The good news is that there are benefits you will be entitled to, support charities available, and assistive technologies that can make living with a spinal cord injury slightly easier.
 But if you or a family member have suffered a spinal cord injury in a road accident that was due to the reckless behaviour of another individual, these things are unlikely to be sufficient to alleviate all related problems.